ruslanmogilevskiy/Wox.Plugin.CurrencyConverter/README.md

 * Download the Wox.Plugin.CurrencyConverter.wox plugin file from the latest [release](https://github.com/ruslanmogilevskiy/Wox.Plugin.CurrencyConverter/releases).
   * You can compile it manually from sources, it's just a ZIP file with all required .DLLs and plugin.json file inside.
 * Start dragging this file with the mouse and activate the Wox via shortcut at the same time.
-Then drop the file to the Wox window and confirm that you want to install the plugin and restart Wox.
+Then drop the file to the WoX window and confirm that you want to install the plugin and restart Wox.

 #### Commands format

-One of the following commands must be entered in the Wox's popup dialog:
+One of the following commands must be entered in the WoX's popup dialog:

 * &lt;amount&gt; &lt;baseCurrency&gt;  (example: 50 USD)
 * &lt;amount&gt; &lt;baseCurrency&gt; to &lt;targetCurrency1&gt;[,targetCurrency2,targetCurrencyN]  (example: 50 USD to EUR,CAD)